COVID-19: Business Information - Licensing and Enforcement

-If you need to postpone your event due to the Covid-19 outbreak, you need to check your licence very carefully.
-Most premises licenses will be issued in perpetuity and can therefore be used at any time in the future.
+If you need to postpone your event due to the COVID-19 outbreak, you need to check your licence very carefully.
+Most premises licences will be issued in perpetuity and can therefore be used at any time in the future.
 Some premises licences however may be time limited.
 If your premises licence is time limited, it cannot be relied on for different dates.

 You can check if your premises licence is time limited.
 On the front page of your licence please refer to the section that read “Where the licence is time limited the dates”.